 Some children grow up with religion; others get a secular muddle of post-60s consciousness.
 I don’t pretend to be Jewish, any more than I pretend to be Protestant, or Hindu for that matter, even though I’m a yoga teacher.
-When people ask about my ancestry, I give them a typical East Coast melting-pot breakdown: 50% Russian Jew, 25% Swiss, 25% Irish.
-That 50% carries some legitimate weight, but it won’t ever let me claim I’m a Jew.
+When people ask about my ancestry, I give them a typical East Coast melting-pot breakdown: 50 percent Russian Jew, 25 percent Swiss, 25 percent Irish.
+That 50 percent carries some legitimate weight, but it won’t ever let me claim I’m a Jew.
 Jewish identity passes through the mother, and it was my father’s parents who immigrated from Kiev.

-By the time I knew them, these grandparents had retired to a snug, immaculate home in Mamaroneck, NY, crammed full of cherished possessions–a baby grand piano, an ivory-inlaid chess set.
+By the time I knew them, these grandparents had retired to a snug, immaculate home in Mamaroneck, New York, crammed full of cherished possessions — a baby grand piano, an ivory-inlaid chess set.
 We ate Thanksgiving dinner around a polished cherry table; aunts and uncles laughed and shared jokes during the meal.
 No one prayed or mentioned God.

 Nanny and Poppy were already old then, and spoke with thick Russian accents.
 I was wary of them, although they were gentle and kind.
 Once Poppy scolded me for picking his yellow tea roses, climbing in a perfumed tangle over the fence, and I always felt shamefaced around him.

 After they were dead, my father rarely spoke about his parents.
 He never mentioned his Jewish upbringing.
 Eventually I gathered that he’d gone to Hebrew school and received his Bar Mitzvah, only to have a falling-out with his narrow-minded rabbi.
 “A crisis of faith,” he called it.
 At age 14 he walked out of temple and never went back again.